-Faced with the prospect of Enterprise Management Incentive ("EMI") plans not being approved by the European Commission, for a period of around one month, many of our clients were concerned with how they would be able to incentivise their key people through tax efficient equity plans.
+Faced with the prospect of Enterprise Management Incentive (EMI) plans not being approved by the European Commission, for a period of around one month, many companies were concerned with how they would be able to incentivise their key people through tax efficient equity plans.

 A quick reminder

 EMI plans are the most popular type of employee share plans offered in the UK by small and medium sized companies.
 EMI's provide significant tax benefits over other types of share plans and have the added benefit of being highly flexible in the way in which they can be structured and operated.

 The key tax breaks are that, provided the statutory requirements are met, the entire option gain is subject to the more favourable capital gains tax regime, rather than income tax.
 In addition, provided the combined period over which the option and relevant shares are held is at least 12 months, an employee who sells their EMI shares pays tax at the lowest capital gains tax rate of 10%.

 Currently, EMI plans are subject to EU State Aid rules, which means that every five years the UK must apply to the EU for an extension of the applicable tax benefits.
 However, this year, with prior approval due to expire on 6 April 2018, the EU failed to give its consent in time, meaning that EMI plans were generally put on hold until consent was given.

 Whilst such consent came through in mid-May, it became clear that companies needed to explore alternatives to EMI plans and consider what other arrangements could be implemented that also provide tax benefits.

 EMI plans will not be suitable for all companies, generally because either the company is too big (it needs to have gross assets of no more than £30 million), it operates a trade that does not qualify under the rules or the company, or individual limits may have been reached.
 In these circumstances, the following plans should be considered: